Every modifier in the picker, on one page.

 Tap when the exclusion was a major foul that drew a 20-second penalty (kickout).

-Why it matters: Only kickouts count toward the FINA 3-kickout disqualification limit.
-Eggbeater enforces this automatically — see the called-bench note.
+Why it matters: A defensive kickout hands the offense an immediate 6-on-5 advantage.
+Only kickouts count toward the FINA 3-kickout disqualification limit — Eggbeater enforces it automatically (see the rule callout below).

 Tap when the foul was a common foul (free throw to opponent, no exclusion time).